 If you are considering critical illness insurance then you should act now as due to advances in medical technology and an increase in claims (a result of more people surviving critical illnesses) many insurance companies are reviewing their policies.
 This could result in a reduction of the illnesses covered or an increase in premiums for policies taken out in the future.

 Also, I would think carefully when linking critical illness cover to a mortgage protection policy as the amount covered reduces over time.
 This would leave you with little or no critical illnesses cover at a time when you are most likely to suffer.

 The cost of critical illness insurance will depend on a number of factors

 - Current health, weight and family medical history

 What is the application process for critical illness cover?

 As with all types of insurance you will need to complete a proposal form which will ask if any members of your family have suffered from any serious illnesses.
-If they have then your policy may be rated, meaning that you will pay a higher premium to be covered for certain illnesses.
+If they have then your policy may be rated, meaning that you will pay a higher premium to be covered for certain illnesses or you may be offered a policy with an exclusion.
 You may also need to undergo a medical which is a fairly standard procedure for applicants of a certain age or medical condition.

 Is critical illness insurance worth it?

 I guess, as with any insurance, if you need to claim then the policy has been good value.
 I would point out, however, that critical illness insurance is rather expensive - £100k of life insurance for a male non-smoker aged 35 would cost £7.50 pm for a 20 year term, whereas the same level of critical illness cover would cost £28 per month for a 20 year term.